2024 Georgia Nursing Home Ratings

 Nursing homes that receive five stars are considered “much above average.”
 Nursing homes that receive one star are considered “much below average.”

 Click the link or download button below for an interactive graphic.
 Just click on a city from the home page of the graphic.
-Each city lists all the Georgia nursing homes and long-term care facilities within 50 miles of each region with a one-star or five-star overall rating.
-All nursing homes are listed in alphabetical order.
-Click on a nursing home to learn more about its ratings.
+Each city lists all the Georgia nursing homes and long-term care facilities within 25 (or 50) miles of each region with a one-star or five-star overall rating.
+All nursing homes are listed in order of distance from each city.

 The federal government takes the following information into consideration when scoring a nursing home: